prajwalom/to-do-site/README.md

 This project is open source and available under the [MIT License](LICENSE).
 (Create a `LICENSE` file if you haven't already, otherwise remove this line).

 ---

-Feel free to adjust the "Features" section to accurately reflect what your current app can do.
-If you don't have "Clear All Completed" or "Persistent Storage," simply remove those lines.

-This `README` provides a great overview for anyone visiting your repository!